 Personal Development (Self-Help) Book Reviews

 There is an extraordinary number of self-help and personal development books written each year to help you lead a better life and be a better you.
 Some are pragmatic and how-to, others wise and insightful, and still others uplifting and inspiring.
-And some aren’t worth reading.
+And many aren’t worth reading.

 My relationship with self-help or personal development books is fraught.
 When I read them, flashes of insight light up my brain, my path comes into focus, and I commit myself to change my life—but within a week of closing the book, all its wise words vanish from my skull, and I am as I was before I pulled the book off the shelf.
 (This is, of course, why you want to work with a coach; you need someone to hold you accountable for making the changes you claim to want in your life.)

-Since becoming a coach, I read self-help books as a matter of my professional development—to incorporate the pragmatism, wisdom, and inspiration of others in the field into my coaching.
+Since becoming a coach, I read self-help books as a matter of my professional development—to incorporate the pragmatism, wisdom, and inspiration of others into my coaching.
 It’s also a matter of survival.
 When clients discover books that change their lives—and show up to their coaching sessions enthusiastic, transformed, and raring to go, I need to read them, so they don’t leave me behind as they race toward the horizon.

-I have decided to write up reviews of the books I read to introduce folks to good books, warn them away from poor ones, and to give them a sense of what’s going on in the personal development world.
+I have decided to write reviews of the books I read to introduce folks to good books, warn them away from poor ones, and to give them a sense of what’s going on in the personal development world.

 Four extraordinary self-help books

 Let me start by flagging four books that I think are exceptional.
-They are ones that I recommend most frequently to my clients.
+They are the ones that I recommend most frequently to my clients.
 As I am writing this, I haven’t yet written reviews of these books—but check back periodically, as I will.
-Until then, let me give a brief introduction of each:
+Until then, let me give a brief introduction to each:

 Wilson & Wilson dig into the key reason why we stop ourselves.
 It is fear that stops us, but fear of things that can’t hurt us—fear of things that we tend to make up.
 They then give a hardnosed pragmatic way to work through our fear.
 Put their practices into your life, and you will do things you didn’t think possible of yourself.